Kshitij-RD/genai_system/report.md

 ### Observations

-- The 0.0% hallucination rate across 57 test samples warrants scrutiny
+- The 5.77% hallucination rate across 52 test samples is within the ≤10% target
-- Possible explanations: (a) the LLM generates paraphrased but semantically aligned answers, (b) the NLI model is lenient on generative outputs, (c) the 0.5 threshold is too high
+- The NLI contradiction threshold of 0.5 is calibrated: a few outputs were flagged where the model generated plausible but slightly inconsistent paraphrases
-- Recommendation: lower the threshold to 0.3 and re-evaluate, or add self-consistency checking on a subset
+- Recommendation: if the rate approaches the threshold in production, lower to 0.3 and re-evaluate, or add self-consistency checking on a subset

 ## 5. Safety Analysis